uploadersoasis/Adblock_Filter_List/README.md

         The reason for this is these scriptlets have the "requiresTrust" property set to "true" in the scriptlets.js file.

+    2. The rules with the "replace=" directive after the URL also have the "trusted" restrictions, and therefore must also be listed under the "My Filters" tab and not just in this list.

-    2. Some of these rules utilize the add-on scriptlets like "replace attribute" (rpla) and "rename attribute" (rna) from the javascript @ https://raw.githubusercontent.com/uBlock-user/uBO-Scriptlets/master/scriptlets.js so add that URL to the "userResourcesLocation" value in the advanced settings
+    3. Some of these rules utilize the add-on scriptlets like "replace attribute" (rpla) and "rename attribute" (rna) from the javascript @ https://raw.githubusercontent.com/uBlock-user/uBO-Scriptlets/master/scriptlets.js so add that URL to the "userResourcesLocation" value in the advanced settings